badrfr/Multi-Level-Fusion-of-EEG-and-fNIRS-Signals-for-Cognitive-Goal-State-Prediction/Fusion_EEG&NIRS_Goal_Prediction/README.md

 # EEG-NIRS Multimodal Fusion for Cognitive Load Classification

 A comprehensive machine learning framework for classifying cognitive states using multimodal EEG-NIRS data fusion.
-This project implements and compares three fusion strategies to distinguish between goal-directed (AO) and non-goal-directed (SO) cognitive states.
+This project implements and compares three fusion strategies to distinguish between with objective (AO) and without objective (SO) cognitive states.

 ## 🧠 Overview